Professional Scrum Developer™ Training

 - Code Review

 All participants completing the Professional Scrum Developer course will receive a password to attempt the Professional Scrum Developer (PSD) assessment.
-The industry-recognized PSD certification requires a minimum passing score.
+PSD class participants who attempt the PSD I assessment within 14 days of receiving their free password and do not score at least 85% will be granted a 2nd attempt at no additional cost..
+The industry-recognized PSD certification requires a minimum passing score of 85%.

 PMI PDU Credits